boxyhq/website/docs/jackson/upgrade.md

 # Upgrade Guide

+## Upgrading to v1.21.0

+Google DSync Connections will be supported on the back of following changes.
+These will ease the process of surfacing up the OAuth endpoints for Google SCIM.

+1. Removed `DSYNC_GOOGLE_REDIRECT_URI`, `GOOGLE_REDIRECT_URI` env vars for Jackson service.
+2. Removed `dsync.providers.google.callbackUrl` from npm.
+3. Our npm will take in `dsync.providers.google.authorizePath` and `dsync.providers.google.callbackPath` options.

 ## Upgrading to v1.14.0

 We have changed the schema bit to introduce a new column called `namespace` to speed up scans.
 You will have to run the migration scripts if you are manually managing migrations.
 For example PlanetScale where auto migrations are not supported due to a difference between MySQL and PlanetScale.